 Welcome to my site.
 You will find recent research and creative work in the Selected Projectssection.
-I am available for lectures, artist’s talks and workshops.
 Please add your name to my Mailing List for event updates or leave a comment.
 I welcome feedback, it’s nice to know who is visiting.

 You can also visit me on Instagram